NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Mummy Guardian.md

     desc: "`pf2:1` Fist +16 (agile)\n__Damage__  2d10 + 7 bludgeoning plus choking-pain"

   - name: "Choking Pain"
-    desc: "`pf2:1` (divine,illusion,mental,void) **Requirements** The mummy's last action was a successful fist Strike\n**Effect** The mummy shares the pain of its dying moments with the target of that Strike.
+    desc: "`pf2:1` (divine,illusion,mental,void) **Requirements** The mummy's last action was a successful fist Strike\n* * *\n\n**Effect** The mummy shares the pain of its dying moments with the target of that Strike.
 That creature takes 3d8 void damage with a DC 24 Will check save.
 If the creature critically fails the saving throw, it can't speak for 1 round, including to Cast a Spell."

 ```